What are Treasury Bills?

 Four-week and Eight-week T-Bill

-Four-week and eight-week Treasury bills offering amounts are announced on Monday, they are then auctioned the next day- Tuesday and issued on Thursday.
-Auction of both these bills takes place once a week.
+Four-week and eight-week Treasury bills offering amounts are announced on Monday.
+They are then auctioned the next day- Tuesday and issued on Thursday.
+The auction of both these bills takes place once a week.

 Thirteen-weeks and Twenty-Six weeks T-Bill